-At GEMS Didcot Primary Academy, mathematics is recognised as a key life skill.
+At Didcot Primary Academy, mathematics is recognised as a key life skill.
 We firmly believe that embedding the core skills in mathematics alongside providing the practical activities, which enable pupils to apply their skills, provides the firm foundations for developing mathematical understanding and confidence in the subject.

 The teaching of mathematics is given a high priority as it teaches pupils to make sense of the world through developing their ability to see patterns, to calculate and to reason and tackle mathematical challenges.